lambdaisland/cli/README.md

 ## Shell completion

-There is experimental support for shell tab-completion for zsh.
+There is experimental support for shell tab-completion for zsh and bash.
 It is bare bones, it can complete subcommands and flags, and is aware of nested subcommands, but don't expect it to be perfect.
-There is no smart completion of flag values yes.
+There is no smart completion of flag values or positional arguments yet, and it's not yet pluggable (specify type/completions of values), but it's already helpful.

 To get started run the hidden `__licli install-completions` subcommand.
-This will create `~/.zsh/completions/_licli`, and add a section to your `~/.zshrc` to autoload it and associate it with the current command.
+This will detect your shell, and install the necessary bits, and associate our dynamic completion with your specific command.
+You can add `--zsh` or `--bash` to explictly choose which shell to configure.

 e.g.